dbierer/zfa-dec-2019/README.md

 ## TODO
 * Make sure Guestbook app is working.  if not, get it working and post to this repo
+* Q: Can you use predefined `Zend\Mvc\Service\*` services to use the ServiceManager to retrieve a working, fully configured view renderer?
+     REF: the Zend\Mail use case in the Cross Cutting Concerns course module.
+* Q: Example of adding an inline image using Zend\Mime?

 * Q: Why was Zend\Debug abandoned???
 * Q: When using listener aggregates which are invoked via the service manager, are instances created immediately?
      If this is the case, is there a solution in situations where there are massive dependencies?